-Since these new policies have been enacted, there has been only one credible and substantiated allegation against a priest, involving an “at-risk” adult.
+Since these new policies have been enacted, there has been only one credible and substantiated claim of abuse with an 18-year-old who formed an emotional relationship that began when the victim was a minor.
 There are no priests in ministry who have had a credible and substantiated allegation made against them.

 In 2002-2003, priest files containing a credible allegation of clergy between 1950 and 2000 were turned over to the state attorney general.
 The allegations of sexual abuse by diocesan priests currently in the news involve abuse occurring decades ago and before the Church adopted its current protection policies in 2003.

 As part of the effort to protect children and youth from abuse in the present and onward, the USCCB’s Charter for the Protection of Children and Young People mandates that all adults who work with minors undergo a background check.
 Article 13 of the charter specifically covers this background check requirement by stating: